 The following night we went ashore with the Charisma crew, tying the dinghies up on the large launching ramp and heading to our second favourite in Pobra – the Kunka tapas restaurant where we took a table inside.
 Many of the restaurants around here have very drab interiors, but Kunka serves up great atmosphere as well as excellent tapas.
 We went aboard Charisma for a game of cards (Wizard) and home by midnight.

-We said our fond farewells the following morning – at which point discovered that our anchor was well and truly stuck on the bottom.
+We said our fond farewells the following morning – at which point discovered that our anchor was well and truly stuck on the bottom, and that unusually for us we had not deployed a trip line.
 Fortunately we were freed with the help of Charisma.
-We dropped a rope with a large loop on it and Charisma drove this away from our direction of anchoring.
+We dropped a rope with a large loop down the anchor chain and handed the end to Charisma who then drove away from our direction of anchoring.
 After a little frustration we were freed, and had learned that (a) we should always where possible use a trip line in anchorages off fishing villages and (b) dropping the loop down the anchor chain worked but might have been easier with a steel or chain hoop.
 That will be added to the inventory soon!

 A relieved crew headed 3 nm across the ria to the Xufre boatyard where our trusty Berlingo awaited us.
 We emptied as much of the non-essential contents of Calypso into the van to make space to have visitors in both aft cabins when the kids arrived.

 After that we sailed (drifted) around 5 nm up to the Escarabote/ Boiro anchorage.
-OIne of the beauties of the Spoanish Rias is the large number of anchorages in relatively close proximity, and the ability to up anchor and travel a short distance to find a more sheltered anchorage when the wind shifts.
+One of the beauties of the Spanish Rias is the large number of anchorages in relatively close proximity, and the ability to up anchor and travel a short distance to find a more sheltered anchorage when the wind shifts.